Snyk runtime sensor

 The Snyk Runtime Sensor is a Kubernetes DaemonSet that watches your deployments on a Kubernetes cluster and sends the collected data to Snyk.

-The following risk factors are reported from the Snyk Runtime Sensor: Deployed, and Loaded package (only for application packages).
+The following risk factors are reported from the Snyk Runtime Sensor: Deployed and Loaded package.

 On this page, you can find the following information: